9brada6/tabs-with-posts/development.md

 - Depending on what setting on the widget were used, to generate the inline style for a tab take 20ms(old laptop).
 - Depending on what tabs and query were used, it will take some seconds to generate the tabs.

+## Cache

+- The cache is created when:
+    1. Any post is updated.

 ## ✅ Todo

 - It seems that phpcs:disabled was used where phpcs:ignore should be used, fix these problems.